Developing the Mindset

 A correlation simply means there exists a connection.
 That doesn’t imply a strong connection.
 Nor does it mean that this connection has a significant effect on the circumstances you’re observing.
 It just means, that at some point along the way, we managed to find a way to connect two or more sources of information.

 Causation on the other hand, is the actual explanation for why things unfolded the way they did.
 This is what needs to be pursed as much as possible.
 It’s discovered by asking lots of questions and being open-mind about the results.
 The mental flexibility will help you follow the data wherever it may lead, regardless of your initial bias.
 It really comes down to dedication and a willingness to ask the appropriate questions.

 Question the Source

 This point is key.
 Where is the information coming from?
-Is it a trusted/ vetted source, impartial and objective?
+Is it a vetted or trusted source?
+Is it impartial & objective?
 Determine if you can the motivation of those that are sharing the info with you.
 Who provided the data?
 Is it a primary source, or an interpretation?
 What are the operating assumptions?
-Critical thinking requires asking yourself and others a slew of questions.
+Critical thinking requires that you ask yourself and others a slew of questions.

 The Virtues of Sci-Fi

 On a side note, I find science fiction to be particularly poignant when it comes to asking questions and challenging your underlying assumptions.
 Many Sci-Fi stories (like Do Androids Dream of Electric Sheep?, the book on which the film Bladerunner is based), ask some great questions of society.
 They can provide us with some “what if” scenarios and illustrate what might happen if such questions are played out further.